wlt233/ArcaeaAutoJSAutoplay/README.md

 7. This program is not affiliated with Lowiro or any other commercial organizations, and the Arcaea trademark is owned by Lowiro.

 # Prerequisites
+- Any version of Python 3 (programmed and tested with Python 3.9.1)
+- A computer with compatible python, Visual Studio Code with AutoJS plugin is not required but highly recommended
 - AutoJS Pro v8 (This is a paid application!)
 - Rooted Android device (Qualcomm Snapdragon 845 or other SoC with equivalent performance is highly recommended)
 - the .aff file of the Arcaea chart